 Born in Taiwan, 1989.
 Lives and works in London, Berlin and Taipei.

-Naifei is an emerging artist, working primarily in video, installation, performance and other post-studio practices.
-Centring around topics such as translation, mediation, empirical experiences and cognitive models, an inter-personal approach is often employed in her works in the form of playful and open-ended framework that invites participation from the public.
+Naifei is an emerging artist, working primarily in video and installation, web projects, and other process-based, post-studio practices.
+Centering around topics such as translation, mediation, empirical experiences and cognitive models, an inter-personal approach is often employed in her works in the form of playful and open-ended frameworks that invite participation from the public.